All Episodes

 How much more juice is there left in scaling hardware, do you think?

-So then, like, say for argument's sake, like small compute will double the intelligence.
+So then, like, say, for argument's sake, like small compute will double the intelligence.

 Maybe that's that might be a rough rule of thumb.

-It's still pretty pretty big deal.
+It's still a pretty big deal.

-Human intelligence is scaled.
+Human intelligence has scaled.

-Now human because of population declines and low growth rate, human intelligence is somewhat plateauing and will actually decline.
+Now, human, because of population declines and low growth rate, human intelligence is somewhat plateauing and will actually decline.

-And my guess is that I I think that we might have AI smarter than any single human at anything as soon as next year.
+And my guess is that I think that we might have AI smarter than any single human at anything as soon as next year.

-But maybe we implicitly know that it's coming.
+Maybe, yeah, maybe we implicitly know that it's coming.

 We're technology optimists.